 Otherwise, enjoy the isolation and the views of Oahu off in the distance.
 The swimming here is perfect but seasonal.
 The waters can be dangerous between the months of October and March.

-Go to The to see the birth of a Hawaiian isle.
-The active volcano on Hawaii is growing the island by 40 acres per year.
+Go to The Big Island to see the birth of a Hawaiian isle.
+The active volcano in Hawaii is growing the island by 40 acres per year.
 And you can see fields of black volcanic rock in nearly every direction.

 That black rock is created when hot magma pours into the cool waters of the Pacific.
 You can even hike up to the pour-point to see the lava shooting a towering cloud of steam and glass as it crashes into the ocean.
 Just keep your distance because the fumes are toxic.